 Handling of default cases such as empty subject, empty icon, empty bulletin in the CPM Group Session.

+Version 3.0

+CPM Enabler version 3.0 Conversation Function provides the following changes and enhancements:

+Align with GSMA RCS use cases and remove features that are not needed.

+Supports Super Pager Mode CPM Standalone Message.
+Pager Mode CPM Standalone Message can exceed 1300bytes if the CPM Client has positive knowledge of the use of a ‘connection-oriented transport protocol’ in every hop of the path towards the recipient, as defined in [RFC 3428];

 Architectural Model

 The CPM Enabler is realized as a framework for communication services, and is realized using a client - server architecture concept.
 It interacts with other network elements and re-uses concepts and technologies specified by other OMA Enablers (e.g. SIMPLE IM [OMA-SIMPLE-IM], PoC [OMA-POC]) and in non-OMA specifications / documents.
 The architecture is based on the requirements defined in [OMA-CPM-RD].